-The NEA requests a FY 2024 funding level of \$164.7 million for Promotion of the Arts, approximately 1.4 percent more than the amount enacted for FY 2023.
-Consistent with agency practice, 60 percent (\$98.82 million) of this request will be used for Direct Endowment Grants and 40 percent (\$65.88 million) will be dedicated to funding the NEA's State and Regional Partnership Program.
+The NEA requests an FY 2025 funding level of \$164.6 million for Promotion of the Arts.
+Consistent with agency practice, 60 percent (\$98.76 million) of this request will be used for Direct Endowment Grants and 40 percent (\$65.84 million) will be dedicated to funding the NEA's State and Regional Partnership Program.
+Further details regarding these areas are provided in the two sections that follow.